Blosc/c-blosc2/README.rst

 apps with it as shown in the `example/ directory
 <https://github.com/Blosc/c-blosc/blob/master/examples>`_.

-Adding support for other compressors (LZ4, LZ4HC, Snappy, Zlib) with CMake
+Adding support for other compressors (LZ4, LZ4HC, Zstd, Zlib) with CMake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CMake files in Blosc are configured to automatically detect other
-compressors like LZ4, LZ4HC, Snappy or Zlib by default.
-So as long as
+compressors like LZ4, LZ4HC, Snappy, Zstd or Zlib by default.
+So as
-the libraries and the header files for these libraries are accessible,
+long as the libraries and the header files for these libraries are
-these will be used by default.
+accessible, these will be used by default.
 See an `example here
 <https://github.com/Blosc/c-blosc/blob/master/examples/many_compressors.c>`_.

 *Note on Zlib*: the library should be easily found on UNIX systems,